Disc Golf Roller Shot: The Technique and the Strategy

 • Release Speed: Don’t underestimate the importance of speed.
 A powerful release helps the disc overcome ground resistance and achieve a longer roll.

 • Practice Drills: Dedicate time to practicing roller shots.
-Start on flat surfaces and gradually introduce inclines and declines to master different roll variations.
+Start on flat surfaces and gradually introduce inclines and declines to comprehend different roll variations.

 • Focus on Consistency: Repetition is key!
 The more you practice, the more comfortable and consistent you’ll become with executing various roller shots.